FlutterMatic/desktop/.github/ISSUE_TEMPLATE/feature-request.md

 name: "Feature request"
 about: Suggest an idea or feature for this project.
 If the feature was accepted, then it will be added to enhancement.
-title: "Your feature request title"
+title: "[✨] - Your feature request title"
 labels: feature, triage

 ---